TadMSTR/AnberThemes/README.md

 ## Installation

-**One time setup that wll be incorporated into a future update of ArkOS**
+**One time setup that will be incorporated into a future update of ArkOS**
 enable network service on the rg351 from the Options menu
 ssh into the device using something like Putty
 Run these two commands